|

 happened.

-8. "Vicar," Bri interrupted -- Bri was the President -- he was
+8. "Vicar," Bri interrupted -- The President was allowed to

 compound, they were aboard Bri's flagship.
 Wexli had been

-dreaming; truly dreaming.
-"The Director is dead," Bri said
+dreaming; truly dreaming this time.
+"The Director is dead," Bri

 9. "His body has been quarantined until you arrive," Bri